 About the Campaign

-The HHS COVID-19 public education campaign is a national initiative to increase public confidence in and uptake of being up to date on COVID-19 vaccines and educate the public about the availability of COVID treatments while reinforcing basic prevention measures such as mask wearing and social distancing.
+The HHS COVID-19 Public Education Campaign is a national initiative to increase public confidence in and uptake of being up to date on COVID-19 vaccines and educate the public about the availability of COVID treatments while reinforcing basic prevention measures.

 Through a nationwide network of trusted messengers and consistent, fact-based public health messaging, the Campaign helps the public make informed decisions about their health and COVID-19, including steps to protect themselves and their communities.